opendocsg/slw-judgments-backfill/2004_SGHC_28/report.md

 **Loss of future earnings**

 The Defendant submitted that the Plaintiff should be awarded damages for loss of earning capacity rather than for loss of future earnings.
 I did not agree.
-In _Teo Sing Keng v Sim Ban Kiat_ [1994] 1 SLR 634, the Court observed as follows:
+In _Teo Sing Keng v Sim Ban Kiat_ <span class="citation">[1994] 1 SLR 634</span>, the Court observed as follows:

  An award for loss of earning capacity, as opposed to an award for loss of earnings, is generally made in the following cases: